With so many reusable straws available, you may be wondering - what are the best reusable straws?

 Bamboo drinking straws are also lightweight and can be easily washed.
 Bamboo naturally grows in all shapes and sizes, therefore bamboo straws can come in a variety of different sizes.
 Even one size that fits your tumbler.

 We have an extensive range of reusable bamboo straws for all your drinks, from smoothies to ice coffees and from bubble tea to espresso martinis.
 Make sure to use your straw cleaner to clean your straws.
+Our wide range even includes a bubble tea straw which is perfect to fit those large tapioca pearls or for thicker smoothies and a cocktail straw for the afternoon g&t.

 Unlike many other reusable straw alternatives, bamboo straws are very neutral alternative.
 They will not affect the or change the flavour of your drink.
 They are a great alternative for plastic straws.